 The Company's foreign subsidiaries are subject to regulatory capital requirements set by local regulatory bodies, including the Investment Industry Regulatory Organization of Canada ("IIROC"), the Central Bank of Ireland, the Financial Conduct Authority in the United Kingdom, the Australian Securities Exchange, the Securities and Futures Commission in Hong Kong, and the Monetary Authority of Singapore.
 Virtu Financial Canada ULC was admitted to membership in IIROC in March 2019.

-The regulatory net capital balances and regulatory capital requirements applicable to these subsidiaries as of December 31, 2019 were as follows:
+The regulatory net capital balances and regulatory capital requirements applicable to the Company's foreign subsidiaries as of December 31, 2020 were as follows: